sreeharshrajan/tea-collection/README.md

 I have bootstrapped this project with <https://github.com/typicode/json-server> package.
 It allows us to get `Mock Rest API` with zero coding in less than 30 seconds.

-I have also inspired by [Ania Kubow's](https://github.com/kubowania) videos.
+I have also took inspiration from [Ania Kubow's](https://github.com/kubowania) videos.

 ## Things you can do with this API